hailingfang/documentation/biology/rna-seq.rst

 RNA depletion or enrichment
 ++++++++++++++++++++++++++++++++++

-About method would isolate all RNA from sample.
+Above method would isolate all RNA from sample.
 Different RNA types have differenct abandence, A process which erich or deleption specific RNA type maybe need to remove not needed RNA types and achieve specific experimental purpose [1]_.

+Typecally, there are tow method to achieve this, one is polyA enrichment, the other is rRNA depletion.
-For example, the rRNA account for about 80% of all RNA in mammal cells.
+The rRNA account for about 80% of all RNA in mammal cells.
 This fact will enflunt the detection of mRNA and other small proportion RNAs.Certain enzymes, such as RNase H, can specifically degrade RNA-DNA hybrids.
 In this method, rRNA molecules can be targeted using DNA probes complementary to rRNA sequences.
 The RNA-DNA hybrid is then digested by RNase H, resulting in the degradation of rRNA.
 The mRNA can be enriched by oligo(dT) beads.

 Quantitation and Quality